jgergic/gooddata.github.com/docs/data-model/index.md

 **nice infographic follows**

-There are two important things to get right: Attributes/Facts and Data Structure.

 ## Data Types

 In business intelligence, data is separated between quantitative (*facts*) and qualitative (*attributes*).

-*Facts* are numerical data that can be aggregated (summed, averaged, etc.) Not all numerical data are facts however - a table ID or social security number are examples of purely numerical fields that cannot be aggregated with math.
+Examples of *facts*: age, # of items, revenue, **not** social security number or an ID.
+Generally anything you can count.

-*Attributes* are any labels that you can apply to data.
-Some can be textual, some numeric.
-Examples would include names, places, colors, IDs.
+Examples of *attributes*: names, places, colors, IDs.

-There are more types with special semantics/behavior available (for example dates).
-See ldmType in the [Schema XML documentation](/gooddata-cl/xml-config.html).
+There are more types with special semantics/behavior available (for example Dates).
+See ldmType in the [Schema XML documentation](/gooddata-cl/xml-config.html) for more details.

 When configuring your data model, help us by identifying which fields are facts and which are attributes.
-If you get it wrong, you can [change your model](/api/maql-ddl.html) later, however you'll have to rebuild your reports from scratch.
+If you get it wrong, you *can* [change your model](/api/maql-ddl.html) later, however it's not entirely easy and you'll have to reload all your data again into GoodData.

 **Example:**